Sep 21, 2020

-Important Information (click on link below for details)
+Important Information (click on the link below for details)

 Larry Kolopajlo, Ph.D., 541 Science Complex, 734.487.0106, firstname.lastname@example.org

-Successful completion of this course of study, in the context of other program requirements, qualifies the student for recommendation for the Michigan Department of Education Secondary Standard Certificate endorsed in chemistry, certification code DC, and, depending on the minor selected, an additional endorsement.
+Successful completion of this course of study, coupled with the Teaching and Learning (with Secondary Certification) [BS] , in the context of other program requirements, qualifies the student for a recommendation for the Michigan Department of Education Secondary Standard Certificate endorsed in chemistry, certification code DC, and, depending on the minor selected, an additional endorsement.
 This program of study meets all requirements of the National Science Teachers Association.
 The Michigan Test for Teacher Certification (MTTC) covering this field is #018, “Chemistry.”